AyoMoses1/Shachah/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Cindy Shin for the awesome and inspiring design idea of this project.
 The design guidelines for this project was gotten from one of her most profound designs for a conference.
-Please find here a link the <a href="https://creativecommons.org/licenses/by-nc/4.0/legalcode">license</a>license, <a href="https://creativecommons.org/licenses/by-nc/4.0/#">disclaimer</a>and a link to the original <a href="https://www.behance.net/gallery/29845175/CC-Global-Summit-2015">design</a>
+Please find here a link to the <a href="https://creativecommons.org/licenses/by-nc/4.0/legalcode">license</a>, <a href="https://creativecommons.org/licenses/by-nc/4.0/#">disclaimer</a> and a link to the original <a href="https://www.behance.net/gallery/29845175/CC-Global-Summit-2015">design</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>